-The City provided public notice for the July 2, 2020 Planning Commission/Board of Zoning Adjustments hearing, the circulation of the CEQA IS-MND, and the cancelled June 4, 2020 Planning Commission/Board of Zoning Adjustments hearing.
-Noticing including a legal advertisement in the East Bay Times Daily Review newspaper, the posting of notices at City Hall and on the property, and mailing notification to business and property owners within 500 feet of the subject property and the Washington Home Owners Association.
-Public comments received prior to the release of this staff report are attached.
-Staff will provide public notice again prior to the City Council hearing date.
+The City provided public notice for the project prior to this September 8, 2020 City Council hearing, the July 2, 2020 Planning Commission/Board of Zoning Adjustments hearing, the public circulation of the CEQA IS-MND, and the (cancelled) June 4, 2020 Planning Commission/Board of Zoning Adjustments hearing.

+Noticing including a legal advertisement in the East Bay Times Daily Review newspaper; the posting of notices at City Hall and on the property; mailing of notification to business & property owners within 500 feet of the subject property, to public commenters that provided mailing addresses, and the Washington Home Owners Association; and courtesy email reminders to persons who previously provided public comments on the proposed project.
+All public comments received prior to the release of the City Council agenda packet have been attached to this report.